Effect of Nozzle Curvature on Supersonic Gas Jets Used in Laser-Plasma Acceleration: Experimental Method

 The laser beam passing through the gas flow experiences a phase shift, quantified by fringe shifts on the resulting interferogram compared to the reference.
 The phase shift distribution is reconstructed from the fringe shifts.
-Because the nozzles are axisymmetric, an Abel inversion is used to symmetrize the phase shift distribution and extract the variation in the index of refraction, $n$, through the following equation,
+Because the nozzles are axisymmetric, an Abel inversion is performed to radially symmetrize the phase shift distribution and extract the the index of refraction distribution, $n$.
+The Abel inversion was performed by applying the mathematical algorithm delineated in previous papers \cite{Vmalka, gasjetSchmid, BockastenAbel} through MATLAB.
+The phase shift is related to $n$ through the following equation,

 where $\Delta \phi$ is the phase shift, $k$ is the wavenumber and $\lambda$ is the laser wavelength \cite{hutch}.
 The variation of the index of refraction, $n$, is then related to gas atom or molecule number density, $N$, through the Lorentz-Lorenz equation,